parca-dev/parca-agent/README.md

 The collected data can be viewed locally via HTTP endpoints and then be configured to be sent to a [Parca](https://github.com/parca-dev/parca) server to be queried and analyzed over time.

-Kubernetes metadata is added to the profiled processes by default but can be disabled with `--kubernetes=false`.

 ## Requirements

 * Linux Kernel version 4.18+